viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 };
 ```

-The semantics of `catch_exception` is to rethrow the current exception and catch only the exceptions we are interested in.
+The semantics of `catch_exception` is to re-throw the current exception and catch only the exceptions we are interested in.
 The default behavior lets flight the exception thrown by the continuation.
 We created a bridge between an `error_condition` and the `error_cond` exception.

 ## Which exception throw when the user try to get the expected value but there is none?